Author Guide: [Project Title]

 [Link to Project Homepage]

-Introduce the existing authors (if any) and state the expected qualifications & expertise of any contributing authors (e.g. doctoral candidate (ABD) or higher in X field).
+Introduce the existing authors and state the expected qualifications & expertise of any contributing authors.

 Explain the structure of each section/chapter (e.g. each chapter comprises a background/theory chapter, a case study and a student workbook section).
-Give specific word counts and detail of what a contributor is expected to submit, if the content will be developed in phases.
+Provide word count ranges to ensure expectations are met.

 Citations should follow the [MLA/APA/Chicago etc.] style.
 References to historical figures should include the dates of birth and death in parentheses, such as: Karl Marx (1813-1883).
 The text as a whole will be edited in accordance with the [Chicago Manual of Style].